azhao1981/system-design-primer/README.md

 #### Denormalization

-Denormalization attempts to improve read performance at the expense of some write performance.
-Redundant copies of the data are written in multiple tables to avoid expensive joins.
-Some RDBMS such as [PostgreSQL](https://en.wikipedia.org/wiki/PostgreSQL) and Oracle support [materialized views](https://en.wikipedia.org/wiki/Materialized_view) which handle the work of storing redundant information and keeping redundant copies consistent.
+Denormalization(反规范化) attempts to improve read performance at the expense(损失) of some write performance.
+Redundant(多余的) copies of the data are written in multiple tables to avoid expensive joins.
+Some RDBMS such as [PostgreSQL](https://en.wikipedia.org/wiki/PostgreSQL) and Oracle support [materialized views(实体化视图)](https://en.wikipedia.org/wiki/Materialized_view) which handle the work of storing redundant information and keeping redundant copies consistent.

 Once data becomes distributed with techniques such as [federation](#federation) and [sharding](#sharding), managing joins across data centers further increases complexity.
-Denormalization might circumvent the need for such complex joins.
+Denormalization might circumvent(规避) the need for such complex joins.

 In most systems, reads can heavily number writes 100:1 or even 1000:1.
-A read resulting in a complex database join can be very expensive, spending a significant amount of time on disk operations.
+A read resulting in a complex database join can be very expensive, spending a significant(有效的) amount of time on disk operations.

 ##### Disadvantage(s): denormalization